shelleywong/CSCI211-Course-Materials/Labs/lab02.md

 Failed 0 out of 4 tests.
 $
 ```
-The example above shows that all tests passed.<br>

-If one or more tests fail, you will get output that indicates which test(s) failed:
+If one or more tests fail, you will get output that indicates which test(s) failed.
+In this example, t01 and t04 passed, while t02 and t03 both failed with stdout, stderr, and exit_status errors.
 ```
 $ ./run_tests even
 Executing tests for <./even>